wp-plugins/am-events/readme.txt

-=== AM Events ===
+﻿=== AM Events ===
 Contributors: Moisture
 Tags: events, upcoming events, event list, custom post type, custom taxonomy, plugin, widget Requires at least: 3.3.1
-Tested up to: 3.6
+Tested up to: 3.5.1
-Stable tag: 1.2.1
+Stable tag: 1.3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds an additional interface for events similar to normal posts.
-Also includes a widget for upcoming events.
+Adds an event post type with an interface and template tags similar to normal posts.

 == Description ==

-The plugin adds a custom post type for events, including two taxonomies: event category and venue.
+The plugin adds a custom event post type with two taxonomies: event category and venue.

-With this plugin, the user can add new events just like normal posts with added fields for start time, end time, category and venue.
+Allows the user to add new events just like normal posts with added fields for start time, end time, category and venue.
 You can also easily create weekly or biweekly recurring events.

-There are no special functions or template tags to add events on pages or posts.
-It is intended to be done in the theme files using WP_Query for example, which allows full control over the layout and what elements to show.
-See 'Other Notes' for a simple tutorial.
+Displaying the events is done in the theme files using WP_Query and the template tags provided by the plugin.
+This allows full control over the layout and what elements to show.

 As an extra feature, the plugin also includes a widget for showing upcoming events.
 It uses a very simple template system for full control of the layout.

 The plugin is fully translatable.
 The only available languages at the moment are English(default) and Finnish.
-The download includes a pot-file for additional translations.
+The download includes a .pot-file for additional translations.

 If you think something critical is missing, feel free to send me a request.
+I'm using this on some of my client's sites so I'll certainly be improving/fixing it for upcoming Wordpress versions.

+See Other Notes for more information about the custom post type and the widget.

 == Installation ==